 - 1″ – 1.5″ Finishing nails and mallet

-Take the packing tape and apply three strips across the back of the paint sticks (the side without advertising) to keep them all together.
+Then take the packing tape and apply three strips across the back of the paint sticks (the side without advertising) to keep them all together.

 Flip it over to the right side.

-I used a foam brush to lay down a thin layer of the glue mixture on the paint sticks.
+Use a foam brush to lay down a thin layer of the glue mixture on the paint sticks.

 Here’s a trick to keeping paper from bubbling when you decoupage.
 Keep the application of glue thin and let it dry a bit until tacky.
 Then lay down the paper and smooth it out.